sashant/vnf-vpc-checkpoint1/README.md

 4. In First login, it will ask to reset the password.
 5. Once the password got reset.
 You will be able to login to CP-gw instance admin portal.

-# Current Limitations

-1. The Custom Route feature is not developed.
-2. Anti Spoofing is needed to be disabled for Custom Route to work.